 But here’s what I will tell you:

-Nobody has the right to complain about something in their life or their business they don’t like or any negative situation that they are not ACTIVELY working on improving or changing.
+Nobody has the right to complain about something in their life or their business they don’t like if they are not ACTIVELY working on improving or changing.

 I know I’ve done this “rant” before, but it bears repeating.
 I’m sick to death of people – educated, capable, grown adults who chose to go into business for themselves – complaining to me about how there are “no good people to hire” or about how “clients don’t value IT” or about how hard it is to make money in an IT business, how hard it is to manage their time, how hard it is to do marketing.